sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

     Nice=0

 ## Setting up resource control for a group of PostgreSQL instances
+You can also define common settings for a group of PostgreSQL instance.
+That's what we are going to look at in our last section.

 Systemd automatically assigns instantiated service units to a slice unit that is named after their template unit.
-In our case, all PostgreSQL service units will be assigned to a slice unit called `system-postgresql.slice`.
+In our case, all PostgreSQL service units will be assigned to a slice unit called `system-postgresql.slice`:

     root@sysagnostic:~ # systemd-cgls --unit system-postgresql.slice